hypi-universe/docs-legacy/content/reference/02-arcql.md

 `<query> <sort> <from> <limit>`  i.e. it is very SQL like.
-Designed intentionally so to help make the learning curve as small as possible for third party developers.
+Designed intentionally so to help make the learning curve as small as possible for our developers.
-If they’re familiar with SQL or the Lucene query language they’ll probably be able to write ArcQL queries by just guessing at it.
+If you’re familiar with SQL or the Lucene query language you’ll probably be able to write ArcQL queries by just guessing at it.
 ‌Let’s break the four components down but leave query for last since it is the most complex.

 ### ArcQL Pagination
 For specifying a paging token
-`FROM` 'some token'  this is all there is to it.
+`FROM 'some token'`  this is all there is to it.
 When you search, every object returned by the API includes their paging token in the special hypi field.
 Take the token from the last object we returned to you and pass it back.
 We will then send back results after this object.
 **Examples:** `${_arcql} LIMIT ${limit} FROM ${fromToken}`

 ### ArcQL: Sorting
 For specifying how to sort matching results **Examples:** `{arcql: fieldName SORT hypi.created ASC|DES}‌`

-1. `SORT` a  2. `SORT` a `ASC` 3. `SORT` a `DESC` 4. `SORT` a, b.c `DESC`, c
+1. `SORT a`
+2. `SORT a ASC`
+3. `SORT a DESC`
+4. `SORT a, b.c DESC, c`

 ### ArcQL Limiting
-For limiting the number of results returned, `LIMIT 50`  this is all there is to it, when you search we will impose a max limit the query, currently `1024`.
+For limiting the number of results returned, `LIMIT 50`  this is all there is to it, when you search we will impose a max limit the query, currently `100`.

 **Examples:** `${_arcql} LIMIT ${limit}`

 ### ArcQL Term Query